Safety, Food & other Travel Experiences about Visiting Jordan

-In Wadi Rum which was once the hotbed of Arab Revolt against Ottoman Empire we met friendly Bedouin tribesmen and spent time in their tent sipping Bedouin Tea (which is extra sweet and flavored with Cardamom, mint etc.) In fact the traditional Bedouin folks were most interesting to talk you, these rugged men and women know every nook and corner of the dessert and still live a very traditional lifestyle but very friendly with us and happily posed for pictures (and no none of them asked for money for pictures except in one case in Petra where some photographers were bothering an old guy for very long).
+In Wadi Rum which was once the hotbed of Arab Revolt against Ottoman Empire, we met friendly Bedouin tribesmen and spent time in their tent sipping Bedouin Tea (which is extra sweet and flavored with Cardamom, mint etc.) In fact the traditional Bedouin folks were most interesting to talk you, these rugged men and women know every nook and corner of the desert and still live a very traditional lifestyle but very friendly with us and happily posed for pictures (and none of them asked for money for pictures except in one case in Petra where some photographers were bothering an old guy for very long).

 “I was actually surprised by Bedouin women as in many places these women dressed in traditional Burqa or Hizab were managing shops selling trinkets, souvenirs etc. and were actively engaging in conversation with potential shoppers.”

 Now if you are wondering if I ever saw any signs of Arab Spring in Jordan, then let me be totally honest with you.
 There was Arab spring almost everywhere in Jordan but it was in form of wild golden-yellow flowers almost everywhere we went.
 The whole countryside looked like Sarson Ke Khet in bloom.

 As for the food all I can say is that wait for more post but if you are in hurry check this picture I posted on Instagram